 Avoid this unnecessary outcome by including a clear unsubscribe button at the bottom of the email.

-The sophistication of today’s email marketing platforms have spoilt us for choice when it comes to color and design;
+The sophistication of today’s email marketing platforms has spoilt us for choice when it comes to color and design;

 it can be easy to get lost in a world of creativity and jazzy font styles.
 However, this can cause you to (inadvertently) ignore branding in favor of experimentation.

 Branding is critical to your campaign’s success.
 People are inundated with emails every day which they’ll sift through at speed, only opening and responding to those that come from brands they recognize and trust.
 If your brand doesn’t stand out, you stand to lose out.